CurrentlyAWey/WiFiDripChamber/README.md

 	minute, for the internet to access.
 Thus, the value retrieved on the internet will lag behind by one minute.
 This can be adjusted.

+CostsSpreadsheet is a partslist detailing costs.

 +++++++++++++++
 +++ FOLDERS +++
 +++++++++++++++

-Contained in the Progress Report folder are 2 status updates
+Contained in the Progress Report folder are status updates

 Contained in the Pictures and Documentation folder are photos of prototypes and parts.